kaiakamatsu/BENG183-Classification/Classification.md

 ##Support Vector Machines
 Support Vector Machines (SVMs) are similar to a wise judge creating a clear boundary in a courtroom.
 Picture a judge presiding over a complex case with two sides presenting different arguments.
 The judge (SVM) seeks a fair and decisive line (decision boundary) that separates the two stances, ensuring a just verdict.
 Just as the judge carefully weighs evidence and arguments to establish a balanced judgment, SVMs analyze data to create an optimal boundary that maximizes the margin between classes, ensuring a clear distinction between different data groups, much like the judge's ruling brings clarity to a legal dispute.

-Prepare the data and preprocess
+1)Prepare the data and preprocess
-Choose a kernel (i.e. linear, polynomial, sigmoid, Gaussian Radial Basis Function, etc) Choose based on the type of data being used
+2)Choose a kernel (i.e. linear, polynomial, sigmoid, Gaussian Radial Basis Function, etc).
+Choose the kernelbased on the type of data being used
-Tune the kernel hyper parameters (i.e. gamma RBF)
-Set up the SVM model (i.e. Scikit-learn)
+3)Tune the kernel hyper parameters (i.e. gamma RBF) 4)Set up the SVM model (i.e. Scikit-learn)
-Train the data using the .fit method
+5)Train the data using the .fit method
 ```
 svm_cv.fit(X_train,y_train)
 ```
-Assess the performance using accuracy, recall, etc as flags Adjust hyper parameters if unsatisfactory
-Once the  model is ready, introduce new unknown data and runs it through the model
+6)Assess the performance using accuracy, recall, etc as flags.
+Adjust hyper parameters if unsatisfactory 7)Once the  model is ready, introduce new unknown data and runs it through the model

 # K-Nearest Neighbors Classification